 But it’s the ground-based effort that fascinates me.
 Because when I think of eclipses, I think about large bodies like the Moon passing in front of the Sun, or Earth’s shadow darkening the Moon.
 Yet the New Horizons effort is likewise the attempt to track an eclipse, one so demanding that it takes pinpoint geographical precision and sheer luck to pull in the data.
 The strips of shadow cast by MU69 were no more than 30 kilometers wide, with the teams’ telescopes placed at multiple points to catch the moment when the KBO passed in front of the star.
-Almost 50 researchers made the trip to Senegal and Columbia for the event.
+Almost 50 researchers made the trip to Senegal and Colombia for the event.

 The earlier occultations yielded measurements indicating that MU69 is an ‘extreme prolate spheroid,’ meaning an object shaped something like an American football.
 A close binary or even a ‘contact’ binary can’t be ruled out, with two objects actually touching each other.